christensenacademy/christensen-academy/modules/css-basics/reference.md

 </html>
 ```

 Notice how much readable the HTML is when using embedded CSS as opposed to [inline CSS](#inline-css).
 The other major benefit is in maintainability.
-Notice how in the [inline CSS](#inline-css) changing the color of both paragraphs would require making two changes in the code, but in embedded CSS only one change is neccessary to change both paragraphs.
-Imagine if your page had 10 paragraphs... or, what if you had 10 pages each with 10 paragraphs... then you might need [external CSS](#external-css).
+Imagine you're trying to update the styles associated with each paragraph in the examples above.
+With embedded CSS, this is easy because you can make all of your changes in one single location.
+Imagine if your page had 10 paragraphs... or, what if you had 10 pages each with 10 paragraphs?!?!?
+Then, I think you might need [external CSS](#external-css).

 ###External CSS
 External CSS is the best of the [three type of CSS](#three-types-of-css) for reasons previously discussed, the most important of which is site maintainability.
 External CSS offers complete separation of content (HTML) and style/presentation (CSS) in your webpage, as demonstrated beautifully on [CSS Zen Garden](http://www.csszengarden.com/).